LG G6 latest - LG promises a smartphone you can rely on

 The teaser could also refer to LG’s cleaning up of the software.
 Past smartphones made by the company have been blighted by a bootloop problem that is yet to be addressed.

-Given LG has listed three ‘checks’ when it comes to reliability, which suggests that it’ll be a three pronged tactic when the phone is revealed on February 26.
+Given LG has listed three ‘checks’ when it comes to reliability, it suggests a three-pronged tactic when the phone is revealed on February 26.

 Earlier today, the company revealed the G6 will have the ‘best smartphone sound’ thanks to a quad DAC (Digital-to-Analog Converter).